Raphire/SusAlert/README.md

 https://raphire.github.io/SusAlert/

 ## Known issues
-- The timer can go out of sync after the mid energy fungi appears.
-(Can be manually recalibrated by clicking the 'Mid Down' button or pressing alt + 1 when the mid energy fungi dies)
+- The timer can go out of sync after the mid energy fungus appears.
+(Can be manually synced by clicking the button that appears or pressing alt + 1 when the mid energy fungus dies)
 - Old messages can sometimes trigger again.
 - The manual startbutton currently only works when a bosstimer is visible.
 (The timer will start automatically)